Faculty

 Flow Hansmeier, Grades 5-6

-I'm thrilled to teach grades 3/4 at VCS.
-For me, a meaningful education incorporates a community that practices kindness and connection, laughter, hands on projects, humor, real life experience, lots of time in the great outdoors, the company of Babou the therapy dog, outstanding teachers who love their job and are surrounded by support, trust and freedom and lots of heartfelt learning.
+I'm thrilled to teach grades 5/6 at VCS.
+For me, a meaningful education incorporates a community that practices kindness and connection, laughter, hands-on projects, humor, real-life experience, lots of time in the great outdoors, outstanding teachers who love their job and are surrounded by support, trust, freedom, and lots of heartfelt learning.
 I knew I wanted to teach as a child.
 I love being around kids of all ages.
-I grew up in San Diego, attended Santa Clara University in the Bay Area and earned my teaching credential at Cal State University Channel Islands.
-For ten years I was an Outdoor Educator and taught students in a variety of amazing outdoor environments all over the West ranging from our deserts, forests, mountains, the redwoods, streams, creeks, rivers and my favorite place, the ocean and Emerald Bay, Catalina.
-I joined the VCS staff in our starting year and have taught a variety of grades at VCS ranging from K, 1st/2nd, 7th/8th and I taught for a year in our homeschool.
-I'm happy to call Ventura home where I live and play with my husband James, our children Otto and Iris, and our dog Babou.
+I grew up in San Diego, attended Santa Clara University in the Bay Area, and earned my teaching credential at Cal State University Channel Islands.
+For ten years, I was an Outdoor Educator and taught students in a variety of amazing outdoor environments all over the West, ranging from our deserts, forests, mountains, redwoods, streams, creeks, rivers, and my favorite place, the ocean and Emerald Bay, Catalina.
+I joined the VCS staff in our starting year and have taught a variety of grades at VCS ranging from K, 1st/2nd, 3rd/4th, 7th/8th, and I taught for a year in our homeschool.
+I'm happy to call Ventura home, where I live and play with my husband, James, and our children, Otto and Iris.
 Lastly, my real name is Kim.
 I got the nickname "Flow" while guiding students down the Colorado River in canoes.
 "Go with the Flow!"
 It just stuck ;).

 Shelly Ballmer, Grades 7-8